 The Association for Human Rights in Central Asia (AHRCA), International Partnership for Human Rights (IPHR) and Amnesty International are concerned about a recent series of detentions and interrogations of users of the social media platform Facebook in Uzbekistan.

-From 24 August to date sources in Uzbekistan have informed our organizations that a number of people have been arbitrarily detained throughout the country and held on administrative charges after they posted comments on their Facebook accounts or ‘liked’ and shared posts of other social media users.
+From 24 August to date sources in Uzbekistan have informed our organizations that dozens of people have been arbitrarily detained throughout the country and held on administrative charges after they posted comments on their Facebook accounts or ‘liked’ and shared posts of other social media users.

 Several of those detained signed statements undertaking not to participate in any further “suspicious” activities – but without receiving an explanation from law enforcement officials as to what qualifies as “suspicious”.
 In addition, “suspicious” is not a legally defined term and does not refer to any internationally recognised offence; hence the demand is an arbitrary restriction of the right to freedom of expression.